ga-dc/wdi14/asking-for-help.md

 **It's up to you** what gets discussed during the one-on-ones, so please come with questions prepared!

+If your question is **non-technical** -- you're feeling overwhelmed, or you have questions about a homework or project prompt -- **please reach out directly to an instructor as soon as possible**.

+**After 6pm**, aside from evening [office hours](office-hours.md), instructors may not be able to respond to technical questions until the following morning.

+##Open Office Hours

+Open office hours are generally from...
+- 1:30PM to 2:30PM on Monday, Tuesday and Wednesday
+- 6:00PM to 8:00PM on Monday, Tuesday and Wednesday.

+The format is informal, the instructors "on duty" will send an announcement on slack and hang out by the student work area.
+If you get stuck, you can wander over and ask them a question, following the [guidelines on asking for help](asking-for-help.md).

+You are strongly encouraged to use this time to also work with fellow students on assignments and projects.

 ## Technical Help

-Outside of One-on-Ones, we ask that you take the following steps when dealing with technical questions..
+Outside of One-on-Ones and open office hours, we ask that you take the following steps when dealing with technical questions..

 1. Try something else
 2. Google your exact problem or error
 3. Reference the appropriate lesson plan
 4. Ask another classmate
 5. Ask an instructor

-If your question is **non-technical** -- you're feeling overwhelmed, or you have questions about a homework or project prompt -- please reach out directly to an instructor as soon as possible.

-**After 6pm**, aside from evening [office hours](office-hours.md), instructors may not be able to respond to technical questions until the following morning.

 ##Project Weeks